-and I would heal them.'
+If they did that, I would restore them.'

-28Therefore, you should know that God is offering to save the non-Jews, and they will listen." ^{29[1]} [When he had said these things, the Jews went away.
+28Therefore, you should know that God is offering to save the non-Jews, and many of them will accept his offer." ^{29[1]} [When he had said these things, the Jews went away.
 They were having a great dispute among themselves.]

-30For two whole years Paul stayed there in a house that he rented.
-Many people came to see him, and he received them all gladly and talked with them.
-31He preached and taught people about how God would show himself as king, and he taught them about the Lord Jesus the Messiah.
-He did that with great boldness, and no one tried to stop him.
+30After that, Paul stayed in Rome for two whole years in a house that he rented.
+Many people came to see him.
+He received each of them gladly and spoke with them.
+31He preached about how God would rule over everyone.
+He also taught people about the Lord Jesus the Messiah.
+He spoke about these things very openly.
+No one tried to stop him.